 Former Chief Justice of the Kenyan Supreme Court and Commonwealth Secretary-General's Special Envoy to the Maldives

 Committed and dedicated to changing the judicial system for the better, Mutunga was Kenya’s Chief Justice from 2011-2016.
 Mutunga’s legacy is characterized by his dedication to democratic values and human rights.
 For this reason, he was also appointed Secretary General of the Commonwealth Special Envoy to the Maldives in 2016.
-It is now his mission to try and bring the political leadership there together, and to aid in the process of constitutional and political transition.
-His overriding mandate is to ‘support a sustainable political dialogue process leading to a stronger climate of pluralism and inclusive elections in 2018, and to encourage the strengthening of democratic institutions and culture in Maldives’.
+As Special Envoy, he tried to bring the political leadership there together, and to aid in the process of constitutional and political transition.
+His overriding mandate was to ‘support a sustainable political dialogue process leading to a stronger climate of pluralism and inclusive elections in 2018, and to encourage the strengthening of democratic institutions and culture in Maldives’.
 Mutunga is also a distinguished scholar-in-residence at the Leitner Center for International Law and Justice (Fordham Law School, New York City).

 Willy Mutunga played a pivotal role in the constitution-making processes in Kenya in the early 90s.
 He worked on the implementation of the progressive 2010 Kenyan Constitution, which he helped draft, as head of the Judiciary and President of the apex court in the country.
 He urged for the development of indigenous progressive jurisprudence that is not insular and does not pay unthinking deference to other jurisdictions, regardless of how prominent they may be.